 Difficult To Fine Tune – On any machine or with free weights you can be 100% sure of how much resistance you increase or decrease, but elastic bands are a more haphazard affair.

-You do not have pin-stacks or disks with selected weight resistance to rely on, instead you need to acquaint yourself with the elastic feel and find out the right level of resistance as you progress.
+On the BodyBoss Home Gym, you do not have pin-stacks or disks with selected weight resistance to rely on, instead you need to acquaint yourself with the elastic feel and find out the right level of resistance as you progress.

-However, as you become more familiar with bands, this will become less of an issue and you’ll be able to adjust resistance correctly, if not 100% accurately like standard equipment.
+However, as you become more familiar with bands, this will become less of an issue and you’ll be able to adjust resistance correctly, if not 100% accurately like with standard equipment.

 Difficult To Log Improvements – This goes hand in hand with the point above.
-Since regulating resistance is not as accurate as with weights, so is the ability to clearly determine with precision how well you are doing and how much you are progressing.
+Since regulating resistance is not as accurate as with free weights, so is the ability to clearly determine with precision how well you are doing and how much you are progressing.

 Easier To damage Than Iron-made Equipment – Elastic bands are usually strong for the purpose they are built for, though they come with different grades of quality.